AdamSobieski/Foundation/Notes/Large Language Models.md

 That is, software applications could "narrate" to interoperating AI assistants those user activities performed using traditional user-interface components.
 These data could be stored in multimodal dialog threads and could be accompanied by object and action references.
 This would create and enhance the illusion that interoperating AI systems were aware of user activities and occurrences in application workspaces.

-Under the hood, these functionalities might be provided by [event-based architectures](https://en.wikipedia.org/wiki/Event-driven_architecture) which enable event listeners to subscribe to software events raised as users perform tasks utilizing traditional user-interface components.
+Under the hood, these functionalities could be provided by [event-based architectures](https://en.wikipedia.org/wiki/Event-driven_architecture) which enable event listeners to subscribe to software events raised as users perform tasks utilizing traditional user-interface components.

 ## Supporting Durative Tasks